-Although Charly and, later, Fuel 2000 and Aim released the Street Parade sessions on CD, "Tic Tac Toe" was not included (at least with that title and those lyrics - read on), nor has it ever been digitally re-issued, as far as I can tell.
-While listening to the single for the first time, I recognized something familiar about the backing track; and, going to my Fuel 2000 CD, I found that the accompaniment appears there under another title, "Do the Grind", with completely different lyrics.
-Interestingly, both versions are about dances.
-Though neither one is outstanding lyrically, King's vocal on "Do the Grind" seems to flow better with the funkiness of the Meter's backing, making me wonder why they didn't release that one.
-You'll have to find a digital copy to see what I mean.
+"Tic Tac Toe" was not included (at least with that title and those lyrics - read on) on the session compilations, nor has it ever been digitally re-issued, as far as I can tell.
+While listening to the single for the first time, I recognized something familiar about the backing track; and, going to the compilations, I found the accompaniment under another title, "Do the Grind", with completely different lyrics.
+Interestingly, both songs are about dances.
+Though neither one is outstanding lyrically, King's vocal on "Do the Grind" seems to flow better with the funkiness of the Meter's backing, making me wonder why they didn't just release that one.
+Find a digital copy and see what I mean.

 "A Part Of Me" (Earl King Johnson)

 Earl King, Wand 11230 B, 1970

 Every breath you take.
 Every little step you take. . .